the-turing-way/the-turing-way/book/website/ethical-research/ethics-open-source-governance.md

 It can be difficult to know where to start when considering this aspect of open source projects, so this chapter offers some starting points to consider.

 *This chapter is adapted a speedblog from the Collaborations Workshop 2022, authored by  Yo Yehudi, Arielle Bennett, Gemma Turon, Declan Bays, Sarah Gibson, Stephan Druskat, Yadira Sanchez, Sophia Batchelor, which is published under a CC-BY license.
-Read the original article here: XXXXXXX*
+Read the original article on Software Sustainability Institute's Blog page*

 (er-ethics-open-source-governance-selfreflection)=
 ## Ethical Governance Starts with Self-Reflection